PayTech: the fundamentals of digital wallets

 Financial intermediaries are a critical part of a well-functioning financial system because most transactions in the economy rely on dealing with untrusted parties that we’ve never met before, offline, or online.
 In other words, these institutions and intermediaries provide safeguards that alleviate the problems introduced by information asymmetry in trade and the flow of money.

-And in return, these financial institutions, expected to be compensated for creating this trust and breaking down information asymmetry.
+And in return, these financial institutions, are expected to be compensated for creating this trust and breaking down information asymmetry.
 And the more trust is needed, the higher these costs are going to be.

 And this is where PayTech enters.
-Tech companies are trying to disintermediate this legacy system by taking on some of the intermediation roles that financial incumbents provide, such as authentication, secure transfer, identity management, which they believe they can do better with more advanced technology, aiming to capture a piece of the pie of the transaction fees that the legacy system has traditionally demanded.
+Tech companies are trying to disintermediate this legacy system by taking on some of the intermediation roles that financial incumbents provide, such as authentication, secure transfer, and identity management, which they believe they can do better with more advanced technology, aiming to capture a piece of the pie of the transaction fees that the legacy system has traditionally demanded.

 The ‘Automatic Clearing House’ (ACH)

 The Automated Clearing House — ACH –is currently the dominant form of high-value non-time-critical payments in the US and most countries across the world.
-It’s a secure electronic messaging system and allows transactions to be initiated by either the sender or the receiver and is used commonly in making direct deposits, paying utility bills online, and when using a payment app such as PayPal or Venmo.
+It’s a secure electronic messaging system that allows transactions to be initiated by either the sender or the receiver and is used commonly in making direct deposits, paying utility bills online, and when using a payment app such as PayPal or Venmo.
 Therefore, despite ACH being a “legacy system”, it is the bedrock upon which a lot of PayTech innovations are built.

 The ACH network is usually operated by central banks and in the US by both the Federal Reserve and a private company called the Clearing House.
 The ACH network is very similar to a messaging app that ensures secure payment-related messages are communicated between banks.
 To perform an ACH transaction:

-- The sender will fill a form on their bank’s website or mobile app with basic information, such as the payment amount, the receiver’s bank information, routing, and account numbers.
+- The sender will fill out a form on their bank’s website or mobile app with basic information, such as the payment amount, the receiver’s bank information, routing, and account numbers.
 This information is gathered into a payment request and transmitted to the bank’s server.
 This request can go both ways — for example, if you are paying a bill online, you’re sending your bank information to the receiver and authorizing them to generate the payment request on your behalf, and they transmit the request to your bank.
-In either way, the request ends up in the ODFI server (i.e. the sender’s bank)
+Either way, the request ends up in the ODFI server (i.e. the sender’s bank)

 - After the OFDI receives the request, the sender will conduct standard intermediation tasks, such as authenticating the account, making sure the request is authorized, and that there’s enough money to make the transfer